Villages Near Sagres

 15 km from Sagres | 16 km from Lagos

-Budens is the most practical village in the municipality, the one with the supermarket, the pharmacy, the petrol station.
+Budens is the most practical village in the municipality, the one with the supermarket, a petrol station and easy access to the few beaches.
 It sits right on the EN125, making it an easy stop between Sagres and Lagos.
 But there’s more here than convenience.
 The village has a genuine community feel, a weekly market, several good local restaurants, and the Santo António Golf Course on its doorstep.

 Budens is ideally positioned halfway between Sagres and Lagos, giving you easy access to both.
 It’s also the gateway to Salema, Figueira, and the Boca do Rio valley, a stunning coastal area with Roman ruins and a wild beach that disappears at high tide.